ibm-js/deliteful/docs/Combobox.md

 </html>
 ```

-If no mapping is specified for `value`, the label is used as value (itself subject to
+If no mapping is specified for `value`, the item label is used as value (itself subject to
 attribute mapping using `List.labelAttr` or `List.labelFunc`).

-In single selection mode, the widget value is the value of the selected option.
-In multiple selection mode, the widget value is an array containing the values of the selected options.

 <a name="styling"></a>